reduction in error rate

 Background

 In 2024, Incision partnered with OhioHealth to standardize and support the onboarding and in-service education across 13 hospital Sterile Processing Departments (SPDs).
-The goal was to implement a scalable, high-quality training platform to boost confidence and performance among SPD associates, reduce the burden on preceptors and educators, and standardize best practices across the system.
-Longer-term aims included increasing certification rates, strengthening audit-readiness and regulatory compliance, and reducing error rates—ultimately supporting the safe and efficient delivery of reprocessing services system-wide.
+The collaboration centered on implementing a scalable, high-quality training platform to boost confidence and performance among SPD associates, reduce the burden on preceptors and educators, and standardize best practice across the system.
+Operational goals included minimizing SPD-related delays and reducing error rates, supporting the safe and efficient delivery of reprocessing services system-wide.

 Change

-At Mansfield Hospital, 20 SPD staff are registered as users and collectively earned over 400 certificates, reflecting a 91% completion rate of the core training program.
+At Mansfield Hospital, 20 SPD staff are registered as users and have collectively earned over 400 certificates to date, reflecting a 91% completion rate of the core training program.
 At Marion, 22 SPD staff are registered users, earning 481 certificates, representing a 99% completion rate.
-The Incision platform forms an integral part of both hospitals' SPD onboarding and in-service training programs.
+The Incision platform is now full embedded as a core component of onboarding and in-service education at both hospitals.

 Impact

-To assess and quantify impact, SPD error rates from January–June 2024 (pre-implementation) were compared with those from January–June 2025 (post-implementation, after several months of consistent platform use).
-Both hospitals showed substantial reductions in error rates: a 42% decrease at Mansfield, and a 36% decrease at Marion—resulting in a weighted average reduction of 39.7%, rounded to 40% for clarity.
+To quantify impact, SPD error rates from January–June 2024 (pre-implementation) were compared with those from January–June 2025 (post-implementation, after several months of stable platform use).
+Both hospitals showed substantial reductions: a 42% decrease at Mansfield, and a 36% decrease at Marion—resulting in a weighted average reduction of 39.7%, rounded to 40% for clarity.

-These results reflect a significant achievement by both hospitals and underscore the value of high-quality, structured training in improving SPD performance.
-When scaled, the approach offers a powerful and cost-effective strategy to reduce errors, increase patient safety, and improve financial performance across health systems.
+These results reflect a major achievement by both hospitals.
+They underscore the value of high-quality, structured training in driving fast, cost-effective improvements in SPD outcomes and surgical services.
+When scaled, the approach offers a powerful strategy to reduce delays, increase patient safety, and improve financial performance across health systems.